documark/documark-cache/README.md

 When running `var cache = require('documark-cache')(document);` the following happens:

-1. The cache helper will use given `document` for resolving paths
+1. The cache helper will use given `document` for resolving paths.
-2. A cache folder (`.documark/`) will be created in your document directory
+2. A cache folder (`.documark/`) will be created in your document directory.
-3. This directory will also be set as WkHTMLToPDF its `--cache-dir`
+3. This directory will also be set as wkhtmltopdf its `--cache-dir`.

 ### Usage